 The2023Lysicrates Event

-The 2023 Lysicrates Prize will be held at 2:00pm on Saturday 29th April 2023.
+The 2023 Lysicrates Prize was held on Saturday 29th April 2023.

 The 2023 Finalists